 Supplement with magnesium.
 Some studies have shown that a deficiency in magnesium, which can be caused by too much caffeine, can trigger headaches and migraines.
 Magnesium can be purchased in a powdered form that is dissolved in water.
+Try 200 – 600 mg a day to prevent migraine frequency.
 Include some calcium with this to help relax your muscles.

 Have a caffeinated drink.
 Yes, caffeine can trigger migraines, but it can also help ease the pain if all else fails.
 In fact, many pain killers that are designed to treat headaches contain caffeine.
 If I’ve tried the other options and I find that I still hurt, I reach for a cup of coffee or black tea.